 - Student loan servicers process payments, answer borrower questions, and manage requests for payment plan changes, deferment, or forbearance.

-- Under the Next Gen System, the DOE has entered into contracts with five loan servicers to provide a more streamlined experience for borrowers.
+- Under the Next Gen System, the DOE has entered into contracts with five new loan servicers to provide a more streamlined experience for borrowers.

 - Borrowers will receive advance notice if their loan servicer changes.